How Sleeping with My Female Schoolteacher Almost Killed Me

 Women are not often seen as predators.
-The notion of female sexual abusers has never permeated Britain’s collective consciousness in the way the tabloids’ parade of paedo bogeymen has.
+The notion of female sexual abusers has never permeated the collective consciousness in the way the tabloids’ parade of pedophilic bogeymen has.

 But that’s not to say they don’t exist.
-Last month, Caroline Berriman, a 30-year-old teaching assistant, avoided jail after being found guilty of having regular unprotected sex with a 15-year-old male pupil.
-A two-month fling which the boy has said has left him “scarred for life.”
+Last month, Caroline Berriman, a 30-year-old teaching assistant in the UK, avoided jail after being found guilty of having regular unprotected sex with a 15-year-old male pupil.
+A two-month fling which the boy said left him “scarred for life.”

 Videos by VICE

-Some might say the boy in question should suck it up and be grateful he got to shag his fit teacher.
-Others would say an illicit sexual affair, escalating to the point of the adult’s daughter calling the boy “dad” and her planning a secret escape for them, is too much for any teenager.

 Words like “sexual assault” and “rape” tend to be reserved for men who prey on women and girls.
-Women do not rape but instead, we’re told, seduce their victims in Lad Bible art-cupboard-fantasy romps, as in the case of Berriman.
-This week, a 20-year-old woman who had sex with an 11-year-old boy she was babysitting received a suspended prison sentence after the boy’s father said he was “sex mad” and “fully up for the experience”.
+Women do not rape but instead, we’re told, seduce their victims.
+This week, a 20-year-old woman who had sex with an 11-year-old boy she was babysitting received a suspended prison sentence after the boy’s father said he was “sex mad” and “fully up for the experience.”

 Like the teenager in the Berriman case, my story started when I was 15.
-My teacher was a local woman, in her twenties, with a sibling in the year below me.
+My teacher was a local woman, in her 20s, with a sibling in the year below me.

-She was short – shorter than most of the older kids – and pretty with blonde hair and an athletic figure.
-She was one of those teachers who didn’t mind chatting with the popular kids as if they were her best mates.
+She was short—shorter than most of the older kids—and pretty with blonde hair and an athletic figure.
+She was one of those teachers who didn’t mind chatting with the popular kids as if they were her best friends.
 The girls wanted to be her and the boys wanted to fuck her.
 I never thought I actually would.

-One day, I pretended I needed to call my mum after school to ask for a lift.
+One day, I pretended I needed to call my mom after school to ask for a lift.
 I asked to borrow my teacher’s phone.
-But, instead of calling my mum, I sent a text to my own number, handed her phone back and set off for my triumphant walk home.
-It was a decent practical joke, a small victory for teenage lad.
-I had just bagged the number of the fittest teacher in school – who should I tell first?
+But, instead of calling my mom, I sent a text to my own number, handed her phone back, and set off for my triumphant walk home.
+It was a decent practical joke, a small victory for a teenager.
+I had just bagged the number of the hottest teacher in school—who should I tell first?

 I pulled out my phone and couldn’t believe what I saw.
-Beneath the text I had sent myself was a second, longer passage:
+Beneath the text I had sent myself was a second, longer message:

 “Cheeky.
 When you coming round for a cuppa?x”

-Pre-empting that this might be going somewhere it probably shouldn’t, I saved her number under a fake name.
-“Mia”.
+Sensing that this might be going somewhere it probably shouldn’t, I saved her number under a fake name: “Mia.”

 I visited Mia at least two or three times a week after school, often still wearing my uniform.
 We would sit on her sofa, watching Friends, and kiss for hours.
 She would ask me about my day and we would laugh at the students and teachers neither of us liked.
 After two weeks, I lost my virginity.

 This felt like more of a nightmare.
-The sex itself was pretty shit.
-Any 15-year-old boy tasked with pleasuring an older woman is going to feel the pressure – let alone when it’s his first time.
+The sex itself was pretty shitty.
+Any 15-year-old boy tasked with pleasuring an older woman is going to feel the pressure—let alone when it’s his first time.

 As the months went on, the relationship became a drain.
-Mia forbade me from hanging out with some of the prettier girls in my year group.
+Mia forbade me from hanging out with some of the prettier girls in my class.
 If she was annoyed she would ignore me as we passed one another in the hallway, knowing I couldn’t ask her what was wrong there and then.
-She said she was jealous of her friends, who were getting married and moving away, while she was fucking around with me – “a kid”.
+She said she was jealous of her friends, who were getting married and moving away, while she was fucking around with me—”a kid.”

 She would visit my drama class, ostensibly to run a few things by our teacher, but always hang around to watch me perform at the end, eyes fixed on me the entire time.
 It was as things begun to get worse that she told me she had lost our baby.

-Mia called me the next night to say she had spent the day in hospital after miscarrying our child.
+Mia called me the next night to say she had spent the day in the hospital after miscarrying our child.
 She’d only been pregnant a few weeks.
 At the time I couldn’t properly comprehend it.
-It didn’t compute in my head that I could create a child – I still was a child – I didn’t know what to say.
+It didn’t compute in my head that I could create a child—I still was a child—I didn’t know what to say.
 Mia didn’t like talking about it.
 We never did.

 Cannabis is a great recreational drug but it can do bad things to people with secrets.
 I was getting stoned at least three times a week by the time I was 16.
-My mates would spend hours chatting shit about their girlfriends sometimes – what the sex was like, what arguments they had, where they were going on holiday – and I couldn’t say fuck all.
+My friends would spend hours chatting about their girlfriends sometimes—what the sex was like, what arguments they had, where they were going on vacation—and I couldn’t say fuck all.

 Sometimes I would come home, baked to high heaven, and just talk to myself about everything alone in my room.
 I couldn’t tell anyone I was in love.
 Even worse, I couldn’t tell anyone there was no way it could last.
 I decided to end it after one particularly stupid incident.

-When I got home my mum was in tears.
+When I got home my mom was in tears.
 The police had been around and were on the cusp of declaring me a missing person.
 Enough was enough.
 I sent Mia a text:

 “We can’t do this any more.”